Introduction

 EOR responsibilities include legal employment, payroll processing, tax withholding and reporting, benefits administration, ensuring compliance with local labor laws, managing employment contracts, and handling HR-related tasks.

-How does an employer of record ensure compliance with local laws?
+How does an employer of record ensure compliance with local labor laws?

-EORs maintain up-to-date knowledge of local employment laws, tax regulations, and labor practices.
+EORs maintain up-to-date knowledge of different employment laws, tax regulations, and labor practices.
 They handle all compliance-related tasks, including proper classification of workers, adherence to local labor standards, and accurate tax reporting.

 Can an EOR help manage employment contracts for a company's remote workers?